dash-/git-wrapper2-promise/README.md

 ### git.clone(repo, dir);

-Clones a repository to the destination `dir`.
+Clones a repository to the destination `dir` and returns a promise for a pre-processed child process object.

   * `repo`     String.
 Remote repository.
   * `dir`      String.
 Local directory to clone into.